Low-Order Bessel-Type PID Dynamics in Lithium-Based Tritium Breeding and Heat-Removal Systems: Abstract

 \section{Abstract}

 Lithium plays a dual role in deuterium–tritium fusion systems by enabling tritium breeding in blankets and providing an efficient heat-removal medium in liquid-metal components.
-Here, we combine nuclear data for deuterium–tritium and lithium reactions with a reduced thermohydraulic model of a liquid lithium jet and an operator-theoretic formulation of feedback control.
-We derive a low-order model for jet thermal expansion under deuteron-beam loading and show that a continuous-time proportional–integral–derivative controller, written in operator form, can be locally embedded in a family of Bessel-type differential operators acting on the tritium-inventory error.
+However, most existing investigations treat neutronic behavior, jet thermohydraulics, and feedback control as largely decoupled layers, and there is currently no compact analytical framework that simultaneously links lithium-based tritium breeding, jet thermal response, and controller dynamics.
+In this work, we integrate nuclear cross-section data for deuterium–tritium and lithium reactions with a reduced thermohydraulic model of a liquid-lithium jet and an operator-theoretic formulation of feedback control.
+The resulting blanket/jet configuration should be interpreted as a conceptual, reduced-order demonstration of how two Li-based subsystems can be coupled in a unified analytical framework, rather than as a fully realistic reactor design in which an IFMIF-type neutron source is directly attached to a self-sufficient power blanket.
+We derive a low-order model describing jet thermal expansion under deuteron-beam loading and demonstrate that a continuous-time proportional–integral–derivative controller, expressed in operator form, can be locally embedded within a family of Bessel-type differential operators acting on the tritium-inventory tracking error.
 The results suggest that lithium-based breeding and heat-removal systems admit low-order, proportional–integral–derivative controllable dynamics that can be interpreted in terms of localized Bessel modes, providing a compact analytical framework for guiding future controller design and blanket/jet optimization.